-Anti-slip floor treatments are a proven, cost-effective way of making existing floors safer if it is shown that the inherent floor surface itself is slippery when wet.
+An anti-slip floor treatment is a proven, cost-effective way of making existing floors safer if it is shown that the inherent floor surface itself is slippery when wet.

-We conduct 10,000s of m2 of anti-slip treatments each year.
+We conduct 10,000s of m2 of anti-slip floor treatment each year.
 Because we are not a manufacturer, nor tied to any particular supplier, we can choose the best-in-class treatment for a specific floor’s requirements.

 Ready to find out more?

 Call us today for a free quote!

 How do I know if I need an anti-slip treatment?